-Super Eagles boss Gernot Rohr has recalled Kelechi Iheanacho and called up a new goalkeeper for Nigeria’s friendly game against Ukraine in September.
+Super Eagles boss Gernot Rohr recalls Kelechi Iheanacho and calls up a new goalkeeper for the friendly against Ukraine

 The Super Eagles will face Ukraine in a friendly on Tuesday, September 10 in Dnipro.

 Ahead of the game, the Nigeria Football Federation (NFF) on Tuesday, August 14 unveiled Rohr’s 23-man list for the friendly game which included Iheanacho.